 Publishing creative work can teach children about collaboration.
 It can prepare them for working on group projects later in life or even starting their own businesses.
 It strengthens memory skills and increases intelligence.
 Students will be more focused in class because they’re thinking about what happens next to the characters that they have created.

 Reading forces students to improve reading comprehension skills as well as grammar and vocabulary knowledge.
 One of the most important things your child can learn in school is how to read.

 It provides an opportunity for students to experiment with different types of words, formats, and sentence structures.
 It broadens their understanding of the world by exposing them to more than just reading a story about what they did that day or describing who they are as a person.

-Writing helps students to empathize with a story’s protagonist and understand their feelings, motivations, and reactions better.
-When they’re forced to create characters that have thoughts and feelings of their own, children can more easily get inside the head of another person – even if it is only for a short period of time.
+Writing helps students empathize with a story’s protagonist and understand their feelings, motivations, and reactions better.
+When they’re forced to create characters that have thoughts and feelings of their own, children can more easily get inside the heads of other people—even if it is only for a short period of time.
 This habit will also be applied in their day-to-day life.
-Thus their good personality will make them realize how important it is to study well and to help another child as well.
+Thus, their good personalities will make them realize how important it is to study well and to help another child as well.

 It can also help children develop skills that will be essential in the future.
-Creative writers are often able to think critically and creatively, two qualities that employers crave for employees.
-By teaching kids to think creatively, you are laying the foundation for them to be successful later in life!
+Creative writers are often able to think critically and creatively, two qualities that employers crave in employees.
+By teaching kids to think creatively, you are laying the foundation for them to be successful later in life.